GHzGangster/savemgo-guides/en/launcher.md

 # MGO Launcher Guide (CFW / HEN)

+**Please note, this server is offline and this tutorial is outdated.
+Please visit https://mgo2pc.com**

 Last updated: February 2022.

 This is the **Launcher Guide**, a guide for PS3s on Custom Firmware (CFW) and HEN.